 Your doctor will prepare your eyes one to two weeks prior to ICL surgery by using a laser to create a small opening between the lens and front chamber of your eye.
 This allows fluid to pass between the two areas, thereby avoiding the buildup of intraocular pressure following the surgery.
 The implantation procedure itself takes about 20 minutes and is performed on an outpatient basis, although arrangements should be made for someone to drive you to and from the procedure.

-The day after ICL surgery you will return to your doctor for a followup visit.
-Another followup visit at one month and six months will allow your doctor to monitor your progress.
+The day after ICL surgery you will return to your doctor for a follow up visit.
+Typically, an additional 2-3 follow up visits during the first 6 months after ICL surgery will allow your doctor to monitor your progress.